$100 per person

 Maximum Limit: The cumulative total dollar amount of benefit payments and/or reimbursements available to a Participating Member under this insurance during the Participating Member’s period of coverage.
-When the Maximum Limit is reached, no further benefits, reimbursements or payments will be available under this insurance.
+When the Maximum Limit is reached, no further Benefits, reimbursements or payments will be available under this insurance.

-Medically Necessary; Medical Necessity: A Treatment or supply which is necessary and appropriate for the diagnosis or Treatment of an Illness or Injury based on generally accepted standards of current medical practice as determined by the Scheme Administrator.
-By way of example but not limitation, a Treatment or supply will not be considered Medically Necessary or a Medical Necessity if it is provided or obtained only as a convenience to the Participating Member or his/her provider; and/or if it is not necessary or appropriate for the Participating Member’s Treatment, diagnosis or symptoms; and/or if it exceeds (in scope, duration or intensity) that level of care which is needed to provide safe, adequate, and appropriate diagnosis or Treatment.
+Medically Necessary; Medical Necessity: A Treatment or supply that is necessary and appropriate for the diagnosis or Treatment of an Illness or Injury based on generally accepted standards of current medical practice as determined by the Scheme Administrator.
+By way of example but not limitation, a Treatment or supply will not be considered Medically Necessary or a Medical Necessity if it is provided or obtained only as a convenience to the Participating Member or his/her provider; and/or if it is not necessary or appropriate for the Participating Member’s Treatment, diagnosis or symptoms; and/or if it exceeds (in scope, duration or intensity) that level of care that is needed to provide safe, adequate, and appropriate diagnosis or Treatment.

 Mortal Remains: The bodily remains or ashes of a Participating Member.

-Newborn: An infant from the moment of birth through the first thirty one (31) days.
+Newborn: An infant from the moment of birth through the first thirty-one (31) days.